kepplemr/deathnut/README.md

 # deathnut overview

 Deathnut is an extremely simple, easy-to-use, and blazing fast authorization library.
-It supports several pyton REST tools (Flask, Falcon, Fastapi) and uses redis for data storage.
+It supports several python REST tools (Flask, Falcon, Fastapi) and uses redis for data storage.

 Endpoint decorators are provided for each REST tool so that services need not add heaps of authorization logic themselves.
 Instead, introducing a one-line decorator around endpoints can handle all common use cases while basic authz requirements can be understood at a glance.
 Additionally, a "lower level" deathnut client is available for unique cases or easy investigation of authorization status.

-Services can add authorization support by defining a list of privileges -- e.g., ['view', 'edit', 'own'] and denoting endpoints that assign or require said privileges.

 # contents
 1. [deathnut overview](#deathnut-overview)